 - Science, Industry and Business Library

 3. Gifts of materials that are accepted by the Library become the absolute and unconditional property of the Library and cannot be returned to the donor for any reason.
-Once the Library takes possession of an item, the Library is free to make all decisions with respect to the retention, storage, processing, use, and disposition of that item.
-Materials, including portions of collective gifts, which the Library determines are not suitable for accessioning into the collections may be exchanged with other libraries, offered for sale, or otherwise disposed of in accordance with the Library’s established policies and procedures.
+Once the Library takes possession of an item, the Library is free to make all decisions in accordance with its established policies and procedures with respect to the retention, storage, processing, use, and disposition of that item.
 In accordance with the Library's standard policies, Donors are granted the same right to access and use materials they have donated as other members of the public (i.e., materials may be accessed after they have been processed, during normal business hours, and in accordance with the Library's then-current rules and regulations).
 Please note that it is the Library’s policy not to accept materials “on deposit.”